mataberat/onboardcrewapp-test/README.md

 ## 1. How do you connect domain to Kubernetes cluster?
 Please write the process step. mydomain.com is assumption

 Answer:
 Kubernetes traffic routing can be done in several options.
 In this example, I assume that we have 2 different setups but these are depends on the Kubernetes Ingress Controller.
-The setup will different if we have another Ingress Controller of Cloud-Native API Gateway, etc (e.g Ambassador, Istio, etc).
+The setup will different if we have another Ingress Controller or Cloud-Native API Gateway, etc (e.g Ambassador, Istio, etc).

 #### - AWS Ingress Controller